wahoti/BattleRoyalBot/README.md

 - - cross punch
 - - head kick
 - - counters
+- - taunt throw

 game speed:

 - Fast game speed: stamina regenerates at 1 point per second
 - Medium game speed: stamina regenerates at 1 point per 2 seconds
 - Slow game speed: stamina regenerates at 1 point per 3 seconds

+rage: increases next instance of damage by rage level then is reset to 0
+weak: decreases next instance of damage by weak level then is reset to 0

 ACTION DETAILS